 Sometimes we forget that although we have a duty of care to both buyer and seller, we get paid by the seller, so we need to look after their best interests first.
 Buyers will usually do what they have to in order to secure the property of their dreams, however, they also need to be kept accountable to their offer so they don’t get the upper hand over the seller.

 Always remember, buyers are sellers too, and when it comes time for them to choose an agent to sell their most valuable asset, they will choose the agent that demonstrated looking after the sellers, not the buyers.

-At my Real Estate Brilliance seminar, I’ll be going over my 9 Pillars of Real Estate Success, including Working with Buyers and how to build trust and rapport to ensure repeat and referral business.
-Make sure you don’t miss out on what has been described as the best 1-day real estate seminar.
-Book your FREE seats today!
+At my upcoming FREE half-day Real Estate Brilliance webinar, I’ll be going over my 9 Pillars of Real Estate Success, including Working with Buyers and how to build trust and rapport to ensure repeat and referral business.
+Make sure you don’t miss out this opportunity!
+Book your FREE seats now!